-All development will be required to protect and enhance the areas important environmental assets and wildlife habitats and in particular minimise impact on the River Adur SSSI.
+All development will be required to protect and enhance the area's important environmental assets and wildlife habitats and in particular minimise impact on the River Adur Estuary SSSI.
 As part of new development, north-south links will be improved to enhance access to greenspace in the rest of Adur including the South Downs National Park.

-A Transport Strategy for Shoreham Harbour will be produced to mitigate impacts on the highway network and to promote sustainable travel behaviours.
+A Transport Strategy for Shoreham Harbour will be has been produced to mitigate impacts on the highway network and to promote sustainable travel behaviours.
+Development in this location should contribute to the delivery of measures identified in the Transport Strategy.

-All new development proposals must take into account local noise and air quality impacts and improvements sought wherever possible.
+All new development proposals must take into account contaminated land, local noise and air quality impacts and improvements should be sought wherever possible.